A message on the topic of biological death. Main signs of clinical death

 • No signs of life.

-• Agony breathing.
+• Agonal breathing.
 Death in most cases is preceded by agony.
-After the onset of death, the so-called agonal breathing continues for a short time (15-20 seconds), that is, breathing is frequent, shallow, hoarse, foam may appear at the mouth.
+After death occurs, the so-called agonal breathing continues for a short time (15-20 seconds), that is, breathing is frequent, shallow, hoarse, and foam at the mouth may appear.

-• Seizures.
-Are also manifestations of agony and continue a short time(few seconds).
-There is a spasm of both skeletal and smooth muscle.
+• Cramps.
+They are also manifestations of agony and continue short time(a few seconds).
+A spasm occurs in both the skeletal and smooth muscle.
 For this reason, death is almost always accompanied by involuntary urination, defecation and ejaculation.
-Unlike some diseases accompanied by convulsions, when death occurs, convulsions are mild and not pronounced.
+Unlike some diseases accompanied by convulsions, when death occurs, the convulsions are not strong and not clearly expressed.

-• Pupillary reaction to light.
+• Pupil reaction to light.
 As mentioned above, there will be no signs of life, but the reaction of the pupils to light in a state of clinical death remains.
-This reaction is the highest reflex, closing on the cerebral cortex.
-Thus, while the cerebral cortex is alive, the reaction of the pupils to light will also be preserved.
-It should be noted that the first seconds after death, as a result of convulsions, the pupils will be maximally expanded.
+This reaction is a higher reflex that closes on the cerebral cortex.
+Thus, as long as the cerebral cortex is alive, the reaction of the pupils to light will also be preserved.
+It should be noted that the first seconds after death as a result of convulsions, the pupils will be maximally dilated.

-Given that agonal breathing and convulsions will occur only in the first seconds after death, the main sign of clinical death will be the presence of a pupillary reaction to light.
+Considering that agonal breathing and convulsions will occur only in the first seconds after death, the main sign of clinical death will be the presence of a reaction of the pupils to light.

 Signs of biological death

-Signs of biological death do not appear immediately after the end of the stage of clinical death, but some time later.
-Moreover, each of the signs is manifested in different time and not all at the same time.
+Signs of biological death do not appear immediately after the end of the clinical death stage, but some time later.
+Moreover, each of the signs manifests itself in different times, and not all at the same time.
 Therefore, we will analyze these signs in chronological order their occurrence.

-"Cat's eye" (symptom of Beloglazov).
+“Cat's eye” (Beloglazov's symptom).
 Appears 25-30 minutes after death.
 Where does this name come from?
-A person has a pupil round shape, and in a cat it is elongated.
-After death, human tissues lose their elasticity and firmness, and if squeezed from both sides of the eyes dead man, it is deformed, and together with the eyeball, the pupil is also deformed, taking an elongated shape, like in a cat.
-In a living person, it is very difficult to deform the eyeball, if not impossible.
+A person's pupil round shape, and in a cat it is elongated.
+After death, human tissues lose their elasticity and firmness, and if squeezed on both sides of the eyes dead person, it becomes deformed, and along with the eyeball, the pupil also becomes deformed, taking on an elongated shape, like a cat’s.
+In a living person, deforming the eyeball is, if not impossible, then very difficult.

-Drying of the cornea of the eye and mucous membranes.
+Drying of the cornea and mucous membranes.
 Appears 1.5-2 hours after death.
-After death, the lacrimal glands cease to function, which produce tear fluid, which, in turn, serves to moisten the eyeball.
+After death, the lacrimal glands, which produce tear fluid, which, in turn, serves to moisturize the eyeball, cease to function.
 A living person's eyes are moist and shiny.
-Cornea eyes of the dead as a result of drying, the human skin loses its natural human luster, becomes cloudy, sometimes a grayish-yellowish coating appears.
-The mucous membranes, which were more hydrated during life, dry out quickly.
-For example, lips become dark brown, wrinkled, dense.
+Cornea eyes of the dead As a result of drying, the human skin loses its natural human shine, becomes cloudy, and sometimes a grayish-yellowish coating appears.
+The mucous membranes, which were more moisturized during life, quickly dry out.
+For example, lips become dark brown, wrinkled, and dense.

-Dead spots.
-Arise as a result of the post-mortem redistribution of blood in the corpse under the influence of gravity.
-After cardiac arrest, the movement of blood through the vessels stops, and the blood, due to its gravity, begins to gradually flow into the lower parts of the corpse, overflowing and expanding the capillaries and small venous vessels; the latter are translucent through the skin in the form of bluish-purple spots, which are called cadaveric.
-The color of cadaveric spots is not uniform, but spotty, has a so-called “marble” pattern.
+Cadaveric spots.
+They arise as a result of post-mortem redistribution of blood in a corpse under the influence of gravity.
+After the heart stops, the movement of blood through the vessels stops, and the blood, due to its gravity, begins to gradually flow into the lower parts of the corpse, overflowing and expanding the capillaries and small venous vessels; the latter are visible through the skin in the form of bluish-purple spots, which are called cadaveric spots.
+The coloring of cadaveric spots is not uniform, but spotty, with a so-called “marble” pattern.
 They appear approximately 1.5-3 hours (sometimes 20-30 minutes) after death.
-Dead spots are located in the underlying parts of the body.
-With the position of the corpse on the back, cadaveric spots are located on the back and back - lateral surfaces of the body, on the stomach - on the front surface of the body, face, with vertical position corpse (hanging) - on lower limbs and lower abdomen.
-With some poisoning, cadaveric spots have an unusual color: pinkish-reddish (carbon monoxide), cherry (hydrocyanic acid and its salts), grayish-brown (berthollet salt, nitrites).
-In some cases, the color of cadaveric spots may change when the environment changes.
-For example, when the corpse of a drowned man is taken ashore, the bluish-purple cadaveric spots on his body, due to the penetration of air oxygen through loosened skin, can change color to pink-red.
-If death occurred as a result of a large blood loss, then the cadaveric spots will have a much paler shade or be absent altogether.
-When a corpse is kept at low temperatures, cadaveric spots will form later, up to 5-6 hours.
-The formation of cadaveric spots takes place in two stages.
-As you know, cadaveric blood does not coagulate during the first day after death.
-Thus, on the first day after death, when the blood has not yet clotted, the location of cadaveric spots is not constant and can change when the position of the corpse changes as a result of the flow of uncoagulated blood.
-In the future, after blood clotting, cadaveric spots will not change their position.
+Cadaveric spots are located in the underlying parts of the body.
+When the corpse is positioned on its back, cadaveric spots are located on the back and rear - lateral surfaces of the body, on the stomach - on the front surface of the body, face, vertical position corpse (hanging) - on lower limbs and lower abdomen.
+In some poisonings, cadaveric spots have an unusual color: pinkish-reddish (carbon monoxide), cherry (hydrocyanic acid and its salts), grayish-brown (Berthollet salt, nitrites).
+In some cases, the color of cadaveric spots may change with changes in environmental conditions.
+For example, when removing the corpse of a drowned person to the shore, the cadaveric spots on his body that are bluish-purple in color, due to the penetration of air oxygen through the loosened skin, can change color to pink-red.
+If death occurred as a result of large blood loss, then the cadaveric spots will have a much paler shade or be completely absent.
+When a corpse is exposed to low temperatures, cadaveric spots will form later, up to 5-6 hours.
+The formation of cadaveric spots occurs in two stages.
+As is known, cadaveric blood does not clot during the first 24 hours after death.
+Thus, in the first day after death, when the blood has not yet coagulated, the location of cadaveric spots is not constant and can change when the position of the corpse changes as a result of the flow of uncoagulated blood.
+In the future, after blood clotting, the cadaveric spots will not change their position.
 Determining the presence or absence of blood clotting is very simple - you need to press on the spot with your finger.
-If the blood has not clotted, when pressed, the cadaveric spot at the site of pressure will turn white.
-Knowing the properties of cadaveric spots, it is possible to determine the approximate prescription of death at the scene of the incident, and also to find out whether the corpse was turned over after death or not.
+If the blood has not coagulated, when pressure is applied, the cadaveric spot at the point of pressure will turn white.
+Knowing the properties of cadaveric stains, it is possible to determine at the scene of the incident the approximate age of death, as well as find out whether the corpse was turned over after death or not.

 Rigor mortis.
-After the onset of death in the corpse occur biochemical processes, leading first to muscle relaxation, and then to contraction and hardening - rigor mortis.
+After death occurs in the corpse biochemical processes, leading first to muscle relaxation, and then to contraction and hardening - rigor mortis.
 Rigor mortis develops within 2-4 hours after death.
-The mechanism of rigor mortis formation is not yet fully understood.
-Some researchers believe that the basis is biochemical changes in the muscles, others - in nervous system.
-In this state, the muscles of the corpse create an obstacle to passive movements in the joints, therefore, to extend the limbs in a state of pronounced rigor mortis, it is necessary to apply physical strength.
-The full development of rigor mortis in all muscle groups is achieved on average by the end of the day.
-Rigor mortis develops not in all muscle groups at the same time, but gradually, from the center to the periphery (first, the muscles of the face, then the neck, chest, back, abdomen, limbs undergo rigor mortis).
-After 1.5-3 days, stiffness disappears (allowed), which is expressed in muscle relaxation.
-Rigor mortis is resolved in the sequence reverse development.
-The development of rigor mortis is accelerated under conditions high temperature, at low, its delay is noted.
-If death occurs as a result of trauma to the cerebellum, rigor mortis develops very quickly (0.5-2 seconds) and fixes the posture of the corpse at the time of death.
-Rigor mortis is allowed before the deadline in case of forced muscle stretching.
+The mechanism of rigor mortis formation is not yet completely clear.
+Some researchers believe that the basis is biochemical changes in muscles, others - in nervous system.
+In this state, the muscles of the corpse create an obstacle to passive movements in the joints, therefore, to straighten the limbs that are in a state of severe rigor mortis, it is necessary to use physical strength.
+Full development of rigor mortis in all muscle groups is achieved on average by the end of the day.
+Rigor mortis does not develop in all muscle groups at the same time, but gradually, from the center to the periphery (first, the muscles of the face, then the neck, chest, back, abdomen, and limbs undergo rigor).
+After 1.5-3 days, rigor disappears (resolves), which is expressed in muscle relaxation.
+Rigor mortis resolves in sequence, reverse development.
+The development of rigor mortis is accelerated in conditions high temperature, when low, its delay is noted.
+If death occurs as a result of a cerebellar injury, rigor mortis develops very quickly (0.5-2 seconds) and fixes the position of the corpse at the moment of death.
+Rigor mortis is resolved ahead of schedule in the event of a violent muscle strain.

-Corpse cooling.
-Body temperature due to discontinuation metabolic processes and energy production in the body is gradually reduced to ambient temperature.
-The onset of death can be considered reliable when the body temperature drops below 25 degrees (according to some authors, below 20).
-It is better to determine the temperature of a corpse in areas closed from environmental influences ( armpit, oral cavity), since the temperature of the skin is completely dependent on the ambient temperature, the presence of clothing, etc. The rate of cooling of the body can vary depending on the ambient temperature, but on average it is 1 degree / hour.
+Cadaveric cooling.
+Temperature of the corpse due to termination metabolic processes and energy production in the body gradually decreases to ambient temperature.
+The onset of death can be considered reliable when body temperature drops below 25 degrees (according to a number of authors - below 20).
+It is better to determine the temperature of a corpse in areas protected from environmental influences ( axilla, oral cavity), since skin temperature completely depends on the ambient temperature, the presence of clothing, etc. The cooling rate of the body can vary depending on the ambient temperature, but on average it is 1 degree/hour.

 The same autopsy, but a slightly different angle...

-The corpse of a woman, with multiple cadaveric spots on the back...
+The corpse of a woman, with multiple cadaveric spots on her back...

-Refrigeration chamber, designed for 5 people, behind each door ...
-Corpses are stored there until the moment of burial, and unclaimed corpses for 3 months, then they go to the State burial ...
+There is a refrigerator compartment, designed for 5 people, behind each door...
+Corpses are stored there until burial, and unclaimed corpses are stored for 3 months, then they go to State burial...

-The sectional room is usually completely tiled, the sectional tables are usually iron or tiled with a drain into the sewer, an essential attribute is a quartz lamp...
+A sectional room is usually completely tiled, sectional tables are usually iron or tiled with a drain into the sewer, an essential attribute is a quartz lamp...

-At each autopsy, pieces are taken from many organs, then, after the work of a histologist, they turn into such preparations for a microscope ...
+At each autopsy, pieces are taken from many organs, then after the work of a histologist, they are turned into such preparations for a microscope...

 CATEGORIES